ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

         -2.

-        Leading 1 says "negative" and requires us to flip last three bits to 001.
+        Leading 1 says "negative" and requires us to flip the last three bits to 001.
 That means 1.
 Add one to get 2.

 We can use this same idea with more than 4 bits.
 We always just use the first bit as the sign and the rest of the bits as the value and use the same rules for negative numbers.
 Thus the 8-bit two's complement number 11011000 would mean: first bit is 1, so negative, flip the last seven bits to 0100111, that is 39 (32 + 4 + 2 + 1), add one to get 40, so the value is -40.